RichardHerz/web-labs/web_lab_18/README.md

 Lab 18 – Cryptocoin Blockchain

-Interactive simulation of a simple blockchain - the ZIZ coin
+Interactive simulation of a simple blockchain:

+the Teddy Token cryptocoin blockchain